madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-4-prolog.md

 Logic programming has its core in predicates.
 We define logical propositions and make the subsystem derive what we need.
 This works very well when we work on structures like lists and trees.
-The Fibonacci function, however, works on natural numbers which we usually represent through integers for direct translation to machine instructions.
+The Fibonacci function, however, works on natural numbers which we usually represent as integers for direct translation to machine instructions.
 However, as I showed, naturals are indeed structural when using the Peano axioms.

-Actually all problems may be expressed in structures.
+Actually, all problems may be expressed in structures.
 This we will get back to when discussing theorem provers.

 # Conclusion